-- If a student fails to submit project report / does not appear for the ESE /fails in the End Semester Examination (ESE), he/she is deemed to have failed in the project work and shall have to reregister for the same when offered next. - For mini projects, the evaluation will be based on standard rubrics approved by the DCC and evaluated by continuous evaluation only.
+If a student fails to submit project report / does not appear for the ESE /fails in the End Semester Examination (ESE), he/she is deemed to have failed in the project work and shall have to re-register for the same when offered next.

-11.6.
-MALPRACTICE
+11.6 Malpractice

-Students taking exams shall be prohibited from entering into the Examination Halls / Laboratories with any book or portion of book, manuscript, or any unauthorized written/ printed/ electronic content, communicating with or copying from each other or communicating with anyone outside the Examination Hall / Laboratories.
-Programmable calculator and mobile phone shall not be permitted inside the Examination hall / Laboratories.
+Students taking exams shall be prohibited from entering into the Examination Halls / Laboratories with any book or portion of book, manuscript, or any unauthorised written/ printed/ electronic content, communicating with or copying from each other or communicating with anyone outside the Examination Hall / Laboratories.
+Electronic gadgets, Programmable calculator and mobile phone shall not be permitted inside the Examination hall / Laboratories.
 However, any required code-books and data sheets / books as specified in the question paper will be supplied inside the Examination hall / laboratories by the office of the Controller of Examinations.
 The students are warned that any form of malpractice will be dealt with severely.
-The punishment may be cancelling all the examinations registered for by the student in that semester and debarring him/her permanently from all the examinations.
+The punishment may include debarring/cancelling the particular examinations registered for by the student in that semester, and/or award of Zero marks to all registered courses of that Semester.
+Severe violations would attract stricter punishments.
 Disciplinary action will be taken against the students by the college authorities after conducting enquiry.